mantidproject/documents/Design/WorkspacePropertyWithIndex.md

 ### Development Stages and Roll-Out

 - The first release of this type will only include support for `IndexType::SpectrumNumber` and `IndexType::WorkspaceIndex`.
-There `DetectorID` translation, which is rarely used, is tricky and is not currently supported within IndexInfo, another translator specific to detector ids must be developed before this mode can be supported.
+The `DetectorID` translation, which is rarely used, is tricky and is not currently supported within IndexInfo, another translator specific to detector ids must be developed before this mode can be supported.
 - The Roll-out for this would be simple since it is completely independent for all algorithms.
 However, this could become more complex in situations where there are non-standard conventions in validation and translation (e.g silently ignoring bad indices).